chris-wood/draft-hendrickson-privacypass-expiration-extension/draft-hendrickson-privacypass-issuance-extensions.md

 The ExpirationTimestmap fields are defined as follows:

-- "timestamp_precision" is an 8-octet integer, in network byte order, representing the granularity of the timestamp.
+- "timestamp_precision" is an 8-octet integer, in network byte order, representing the granularity of the timestamp, i.e., the target to which the timestamp is rounded for loss of precision.

 - "timestamp" is an 8-octet integer, in network byte order, representing the expiration timestamp.
-The expiration timestamp is the UNIX time in seconds at which a token expires, divided by "timestamp_precision".
+The expiration timestamp is the UNIX time in seconds at which a token expires.

-As an example, an ExpirationTimestamp structure with the following value would be interpreted as an expiration timestamp of 1688583600, i.e., July 05, 2023 at 19:00:00 GMT+0000:
+As an example, an ExpirationTimestamp structure with the following value would be interpreted as an expiration timestamp of 1688583600, i.e., July 05, 2023 at 19:00:00 GMT+0000, which is the timestamp rounded to the nearest hour (timestamp_precision = 3600).

 ~~~
 struct {